Kirby-SDC/QA/README.md

 ### Setup

-If you directly for this repo the only thing you should have to do is follow the steps below.
-Additionally you may have to change some of the paths to your .csv files if they're named differently, in a different location or you're not working on the QA module.
+If you fork and clone this directly you should follow the steps below.
+Additionally you will likely have to change some of the paths to your .csv files if they're named differently, in a different location or you're not working on the QA module.

 If you have any trouble you can feel free to contact me.